+While iX2020 will be like no other, we still encourage you to challenge yourself, and make the crossing your own.
+Much of what Jen shares below is valid, whether you swim, paddle or row.
 Will this be your first open water swim?
 Your first Islesboro Crossing?
-Are you excited to swim on Sunday, August 18, 2019, but looking for advice from an experienced swimmer?
+Are you excited to swim in August, but looking for advice from an experienced swimmer?
 Well, look no further!
 Jen Porter has some excellent advice for you.

 I was a rookie in 2017.
 I am not a great swimmer, and this event was a HUGE accomplishment for me.
 As a definite non-professional, I can still remember the anxiety, the excitement, and the feeling of the great unknown!
 Below are some tips that I learned along the way that may be helpful as you prepare for the Crossing.

 If you are like me and haven’t made it to the pool as much as you had hoped, DO NOT STRESS!
 There's still time before the big day, but it’s time to get focused!
 Do you have your swim bag organized?
 Have you found goggles that feel comfortable and don't leak?
 Have you started a routine that supports you getting in the pool at least 2-3 times per week?
 Are you stretching a lot (before + after workouts) and pacing yourself by slowly & sustainably increasing your time in the pool?
 Swim using all the different strokes you know.
 Switch it up!
 Backstroke, side stroke, breast stroke…add a few laps of each sprinkled through your freestyle.